ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

-I apologize for the confusion.
-Here's the updated Bitcoin Watcher setup guide, incorporating all the relevant information and matching the format of the Ergo Watcher guide:

 # Bitcoin Rosen Bridge Watcher Setup

 Watchers are integral to the Rosen Bridge, serving as cross-chain oracles.
 They observe and report deposit events on the Bitcoin network to Ergo, contributing to the network's security and expansion.